 The IRLA YPG aims to make an active contribution to the legacy sector by organising regular networking events and providing a series of accredited training sessions which promote:

 The YPG’s ‘Link & Learn’ sessions provide members with the opportunity to hear from peers in other areas of the sector.
 Previous Link & Learn events include: M&A and Restructuring; Possible Future Claims; and the Basics of Solvency II.
 These events are followed by networking drinks.

-As well as the Link & Learn and networking drinks, the YPG also host a number of social events, such as the ‘City Treasure Hunt’ in 2015, which raised funds for Teenage Cancer Trust.
+As well as the Link & Learn sessions, the YPG also host a number of social events, such as networking drinks and crazy golf.
 In addition to this, the YPG are encouraged to attend educational and social events with the wider IRLA group.

 *following attendance of the preceding Link & Learn event (free of charge)

 **Click here for a list of books and resources in the Secretariat office for use by YPG Members.